-We begin by validating our algorithm in the end-to-end task of pretraining data selection with controlled experiments at the 160M parameter, 3.2B token scale.
-The low compute requirements of this setting allowed us to more extensively study replicates and ablations in Appendix \ref{additional_pretraining_results_appendix} within the timeframe of a few days.
-We also note that while 160M models are small, this is far from an easy setting for our data selection algorithm.
+We begin by validating our algorithm in the end-to-end task of pretraining data selection with controlled experiments at the 160M parameter, 3.2B token, scale.
+The low compute requirements of this setting allow us to more extensively study replicates and ablations in Appendix \ref{additional_pretraining_results_appendix} within the timeframe of a few days.
+While 160M models are small, this is far from an easy setting for our data selection algorithm.
 Most of the Open LLM Leaderboard models are 10 to 100$\times$ larger than the 160M scale, and our single index model must extrapolate substantially from $\approx$7B scale models to our small-scale validation setting (see Appendix \ref{app:histogram} for a histogram of model sizes).
-Finally, the focus on small-scale validation in this manuscript allows us to commit to a clear preregistration-based strategy toward scaling up (\Cref{sec:preregistration}) rather than cherry-picking experiments that succeed at scale.

-\textbf{Pretraining data and setting.} For pretraining, we used the ``sample-100B'' subset of RPJv2.
-This is larger than the sample that we used to compute our estimate.
+\textbf{Pretraining data and setting.} For the initial pretraining experiments, we used the ``sample-100B'' subset of RPJv2.
+This is much larger than the sample that we used to compute our estimate.
 We filtered this data so it contains only the domains used for our estimate, and then tokenized the data with the Pythia tokenizer.
 The vast majority of the domains from our BPB matrix were present in this larger sample of text.
 However, 42 (out of 9,841) were not, and so we removed them from our estimate.
-For every data selection method that we tested, the task was to further select 3.2B tokens for pretraining, which is Chinchilla-optimal \citep{chinchilla} for the 160M-parameter LLM used in our tests.
+For every data selection method that we tested, the task was to further select 3.2B tokens for pretraining, which is Chinchilla-optimal \citep{chinchilla} for the 160M-parameter LLM.